 - Note that rolled oats are sometimes also called old-fashioned oats.

-The glaze is made with powdered sugar and Bourbon.
+The glaze is made with just Bourbon and powdered sugar.

 How to make the cookies: